What is a Competitive Matrix?

 - The sum of all the weighted scores of each critical success factor gives you the total score.

 When created and analyzed properly, a competitive matrix will give you plenty of quantitative and qualitative data to back your business decisions.
 Elevating your business, outdoing your competitors, and emerging at the top of your market is the final goal, and thus the purpose.
-However, reaching this final goal requires the fulfillment of smaller goals or milestones.
-A competitor matrix will help you realize these as well.
-These milestones include:
+However, reaching this final goal requires the fulfillment of smaller goals or milestones,Β and thatβs the true purpose of a competitor matrix.

-2. Improving your product by comparing it with those aspects or features of competitors’ products that customers value
+- Improving your product by comparing it with those aspects or features of competitorsβ products that customers value

-4. Getting benchmarks, against which you’ll measure your growth
+- Getting benchmarks, against which youβll measure your growth

 Conclusion

 The key to being successful in any market segment is differentiation, and differentiation requires that you know yourself and your competitors inside out.
 That is the only way you can continually make your products and services more unique and distinctive, and deliver measurable benefits to your customers.
-A competitive matrix is a powerful tool to reveal all of this, and thus, a much-needed instrument in your journey to profitable and sustainable growth.
+A competitive matrix, whether itβs a competitive position matrix, competitive profile matrix, or a competitive assessment matrix, is a powerful tool to reveal all of this, and thus, a much-needed instrument in your journey to profitable and sustainable growth.